-We define the adversarial setting, attack surface, and defensive scope for \sys in a realistic production deployment.

-\paragraph{Deployment Setting.} We consider a standard cloud-based deployment in which a service provider exposes a T2I or I2I generative model via a public API.
-Users control the input conditioning (text prompts or input images), while all downstream processing, including safety auditing and output delivery, is executed within the provider’s Trusted Computing Base (TCB).
-The adversary cannot intercept, modify, or replace generated images after delivery as shown in Fig~\ref{fig:threat_model_compact}.
+We consider a cloud deployment in which a provider exposes a T2I or I2I generator via a public API.
+The provider operates a safety pipeline downstream of the generator within its Trusted Computing Base (TCB), as shown in Fig.~\ref{fig:threat_model_compact}.
+API clients control prompts and input images, while all downstream processing including safety auditing and output delivery executes inside the provider's TCB.

-\paragraph{Adversary Model.} The adversary is an untrusted API user whose objective is to bypass content policies by inducing the generation of prohibited content (e.g., nudity, copyrighted characters, or identifiable individuals).
-The adversary may adapt inputs across multiple queries but is restricted to black-box interaction with the system.
-They have no access to model parameters, gradients, training data, or internal components of either the generator or the downstream safety auditor.

-\paragraph{Threat Surface.} The attack surface includes the generator’s input interface and the downstream vision-based safety auditor.
-Attacks target the semantic content of generated images through adversarial prompts or manipulated input images.
-We explicitly exclude attacks on system infrastructure, model weights, inter-service communication, or post-audit output.

-\paragraph{Defender Objectives and Scope.} The defender’s goal is to detect and suppress unsafe content in generated images prior to delivery, without retraining or modifying the underlying generative model.
-In addition to suppressing unsafe content, a deployable defense must preserve benign content to avoid service degradation in production systems. \sys operates as a post-hoc, last-line defense to mitigate residual policy violations that evade upstream filters.
-This threat model reflects realistic deployments in which safety auditors are provided as black-box services and adversaries lack direct optimization access to downstream safety mechanisms.